-Picking your starting lineup for a football match can be a difficult task for any manager.
-There are so many different considerations from fitness levels to injuries to work ethic to commitment to your opposition to the way different players mesh together or fit into the intended style of play.
+Picking a starting lineup for a football match can be a difficult task for any manager.
+There are so many different considerations that must go into the decision of who starts any match.
+This can range from fitness levels to injuries to work ethic to commitment to your opposition to the way different players mesh together or fit into the intended style of play.
 This guide aims to help coaches and managers know how to pick the perfect starting eleven for any match.

 However, if picking players for a starting lineup at the elite level, obviously talent and the personnel of your squad is the biggest consideration.
 However, understand that your starting eleven is a puzzle and that every piece of that puzzle has to mesh together.
 Certain players might be second or third choice in their position in terms of their ability, but might edge out those that are more talented simply because they fit the system or offer the team the necessary balance and symmetry required.